 We wanted to address these problems and present them in front of the citizens, local authorities and local activists.
 The goal was to overcome these problems by exchanging experiences with activists on an international level and implementing novelties in future projects.

-This year´s edition of the festival will have its premiere in October in Coimbra and screenings will follow in each of the cities participating in the project.
 This way we are hoping to create a big international network of video-activists that will empower us for the future cooperation and inspire others to engage in activism in their own communities.

 All film screenings and events will be free of charge.